gobbletown/YANOM-Note-O-Matic/README.md

 Also, please note the Mac OSX package is slow to start and can take 15 or more seconds to launch.
 Running a second time from the same terminal window it is usualy just a few seconds.

 ### Using the docker image
 A docker image has been created and is available on [docker hub](https://hub.docker.com/r/thehistorianandthegeek/yanom).
-This has pandoc pre-installed, and the docker image is the simplest way to quickly use YANOM and cleanly remove it and pandoc after use.

 For further information on the duse of the YANOM docker image please check the [wiki page](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki/Installing YANOM using Docker.md)